silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/06_Javascript_Development.md

  environment as part of your workflow.

    As stated above, there are many ways to solve the problem of transpiling.
-The toolchain we use in core SilverStripe modules includes:
+The toolchain we use in core Silverstripe CMS modules includes:
    * [Babel](http://babeljs.io) (ES6 transpiler)
    * [Webpack](http://webpack.js.org) (Module bundler)